 7. Can I list a postal address as a listed address?
 Yes, however, the service address is still required.

 8. Where can I obtain information regarding white page directory "close" dates?
 You should contact Thryv, Inc. or the other independent directory publisher in which you desire to have end-user listings appear.

-9. Does CenturyLink allow listing migration on Number Portability orders?
-Yes, CenturyLink supports migration "as is" with no changes to the listing, however, the listing must reside in the CenturyLink listing database.